Rohlicek128/ImageShading/README.md

 # Image Shading
 A C# library that allows you to write your own fragment shader.
-U can then use you shader o edit some image.
+You can then use your shader to edit an image.

 ## Integration